EHoop30/rag-handbook-qa/README.md

 ## The evaluation harness

-This is the part most RAG demos skip. `eval/golden.jsonl` is a set of questions, each labeled with the document that should answer it and the ground-truth fact.
+`eval/golden.jsonl` is a set of questions, each labeled with the document that should answer it and the ground-truth fact.
 `python -m eval.run_eval` ingests the corpus, runs every question, and reports:

 - **recall@k** is whether the correct document was retrieved in the top k.